 The future village of Nininger was built on a high bank above the river, safely out of reach of high water, but with good access to the river.
 The settlement was first known as Bluff Landing, then as Bassett’s Landing because John Bassett lived there.

-The first settler was the French Canadian Louis Belanger.
+The first European settler was the French Canadian Louis Belanger.
 Belanger built a log cabin on an island in Spring Lake, and sold cordwood to passing boats.
 In 1851 William Hartshorn provisioned Belanger with trading goods and sent him to get furs from the Ojibwe.
 When Belanger didn’t return, Hartshorn sent his clerk, A.L.
 Larpentier, to search for him, who located him near St. Croix Falls and learned that Belanger had sold all the furs he was supposed to deliver to Hartshorn.
 Belanger was thrown in jail where he hung himself before going to trial.

 Peter and Henry Caleff (transplants from New Brunswick) arrived around 1849.
 They started a trading post with Silas Poor (and a shingle plant after that) but the Caleffs soon moved to California.